Junyi00/tp/docs/UserGuide.md

 #### Deleting a customer : `deletec`

-Deletes a customer from the list.
+If a customer requests that their information be removed from LoyaltyLift, `deletec` helps you remove their profile and orders.

 **Format**